Learn More: Visa

 You must apply for your Moroccan e-visa at least three weeks before your planned departure date to avoid any issues.

-Which are the nationalities eligible for the Moroccan Electronic Visa?
+Which nationalities are eligible for the Moroccan Electronic Visa?

 How long is the Morocco eVisa valid for?